In Mexico's televised 'return to classes,' parents turn to state schools

 The lack of both in-person teaching and access to facilities has left many parents unwilling to shoulder private-school costs.

-"We're facing a tremendous crisis," said Alfredo Villar, head of the National Association of Private Schools, which groups more than 6,000 institutions nationwide.
+"We're facing a tremendous crisis," said Alfredo Villar, head of the National Association of Private Schools.
 "Many schools are running out of people and will very likely have to close."

-Supporters of private schools worry the turmoil could stretch the education system, especially after President Andres Manuel Lopez Obrador last year canceled a reform that the previous government said would improve teaching standards in Mexico, one of the worst-performing countries in the 37-nation Organisation for Economic Cooperation and Development (OECD).
+Supporters of private schools worry the turmoil could stretch the education system, especially after President Andres Manuel Lopez Obrador last year canceled a reform that the previous government said would improve teaching standards in Mexico, one of the worst-performing countries in the 37-nation Organization for Economic Cooperation and Development.

-Schools were among the first institutions the government ordered into lockdown in March, taking over 30 million students from some 216,500 public schools, and 5 million private students, out of classrooms.
+Schools were among the first institutions ordered into lockdown in March, taking over 30 million students from some 216,500 public schools, and 5 million private students, out of classrooms.

 Mexico has since recorded more than 60,000 deaths from COVID-19, the third-highest toll from the pandemic globally.

-In an attempt to hold on to students and the payment of fees, private schools are trying to make deals with parents, offering more discounts, scholarships and other benefits.
+In an attempt to retain pupils and tuition payments, private schools are trying to lure parents with discounts, scholarships and other benefits.

 It has not been enough for some.